 How Heavy Is a Mirror Ball?

-The weight of a mirror ball varies because there are different sizes of disco balls.
+The weight of a mirror ball varies because there are different sizes of mirror balls.
 Disco balls can be small enough to hang from the rear-view mirror of a car to the giant 2014 Bestival Disco Ball in England over ten meters across.
 (Source: BBC)

 The weight of a mirror ball also depends on the materials used in the rod, the mirror tiles, and the disco ball’s base.